define-private-public/PSRayTracing/README.rst

 Oh, quite a bit.
 This isn't an exhaustive list though.
 (I forgot to document some stuff along the way, *my bad ¯\\_( ツ )_/¯*)

+This project was started around September 2020, which is based off of v3.2.0 of the original book code.
+There have been a few changes since then (e.g. v4.x.x is out now).
+So some code has diverged but is mostly the same.

 ========================